garciart/PHPUserAdminShell/README.md

 # PHP User Manager
-This is an extension of my tutorial, [Master Pages in PHP](https://github.com/garciart/Master-Pages-In-PHP "Master Pages in PHP", incorporating a user administration system (using SQLite) and Bootstrap styling.
+This is an extension of my tutorial, [Master Pages in PHP](https://github.com/garciart/Master-Pages-In-PHP "Master Pages in PHP"), incorporating a user administration system (using SQLite) and Bootstrap styling.
 Simply clone, rename the project, and add your own pages!

 ---